Bridge-Depth Characterizes which Structural Parameterizations of Vertex Cover Admit a Polynomial Kernel: Bounded bridge-depth implies bounded-size blocking sets

 \begin{restatable}{lemma}{lemmaXmisXwrtXmatching} Let~$G$ be a bipartite graph and let~$M$ be a maximum matching in~$G$.
 Every maximum independent set of~$G$ contains all vertices that are not saturated by~$M$, and exactly one endpoint of each edge in~$M$. \end{restatable} \begin{proof} Consider a maximum independent set~$S$ in~$G$.
 Then~$\overline{S} := V(G) \setminus S$ is a minimum vertex cover of~$G$.
 By K\H{o}nig's theorem (cf.~\cite[Thm.
 2.1.1]{Diestel16}) we have~$|\overline{S}| = |M|$.
 Since~$\overline{S}$ is a vertex cover it contains at least one endpoint of each edge of~$M$; since~$|\overline{S}| = |M|$ it contains exactly one endpoint of each edge of~$M$, and no other vertices of~$G$.
 So the complement~$S$ contains all vertices that are not saturated by~$M$, and exactly one endpoint of each edge in~$M$. \end{proof}

 The next lemma shows that minimal blocking sets in a bipartite graph have at most two vertices.
-This was known before, see for example~\cite[Thm.~14]{HolsK17}.
+This was known before, see~\cite[Thm.~14]{HolsK17}.
 Our self-contained proof highlights an additional property of such minimal blocking sets: the two vertices of minimal blocking sets of size two belong to opposite partite sets.
 This will be crucial later on.

 \begin{restatable}{lemma}{lemmaXbipartiteXblockingsets} Let~$G$ be a bipartite graph with partite sets~$A$ and~$B$.
 If~$Y \subseteq V(G)$ is a blocking set in~$G$, then there is a blocking set~$Y' \subseteq Y$ in~$G$ such that one of the following holds: \begin{itemize} \item $|Y'| = 1$, or \item $Y' = \{a,b\}$ for some~$a \in A$ and~$b \in B$. \end{itemize} \end{restatable} \begin{proof} Let~$M$ be a maximum matching in~$G$, let~$V(M)$ be the saturated vertices, and let~$U := V(G) \setminus V(M)$ be the unsaturated vertices.
-Let~$R_{A \cap U}$ be the vertices that can be reached by an $M$-alternating path from~$A \cap U$ (which necessarily starts with a non-matching edge).
-Let~$R_{B \cap Y}$ be the vertices that can be reached by an $M$-alternating path that starts with a {\sl matching edge} from a vertex of~$B \cap Y$.
+Let~$R_{A \cap U}$ be the vertices that can be reached by a possibly empty $M$-alternating path from~$A \cap U$ (which necessarily starts with a non-matching edge).
+Let~$R_{B \cap Y}$ be the vertices that can be reached by a possibly empty $M$-alternating path that starts with a {\sl matching edge} from a vertex of~$B \cap Y$.
 Note that both types of alternating paths move from~$A$ to~$B$ over non-matching edges, and move from~$B$ to~$A$ over matching edges.

 We first deal with some cases in which we easily obtain a blocking set~$Y'$ as desired.